Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

     A --> |"Other including mix <br>of diabetes types and/<br>or codes for 'other <br>specific diabetes'"| K["Coding errors <br>or type changes<br> over time: <br>n=30,374 <br>(3.9%)"]
 ```

-\* Could also have diabetes codes of unspecified type.
-For gestational diabetes only: earliest and latest codes for unspecified diabetes must be no more than a year prior to earliest gestational diabetes code (excluding 'history of gestational diabetes' codes) and no more than a year after latest gestational diabetes code (excluding 'history of gestational diabetes' codes).

-\** All gestational diabetes codes (excluding 'history of gestational diabetes' codes) must be earlier than the earliest Type 2 diabetes code.
+\* Could also have diabetes codes of unspecified type

 &nbsp;